Beasts of Satan

-The Beasts of Satan (Bestie di Satana) were a Satanic group, members of which were tried and convicted of a series of Satanic ritual murders between 1998 and 2004.
-The persons involved in the group were Andrea Volpe, Nicola Sapone, Paolo Leoni, Mario Maccione, Pietro Guerrieri, Marco Zampollo, Eros Monterosso and Elisabetta Ballarin.
+The Beasts of Satan (Bestie di Satana) were a group of Italian serial killers, which were tried and convicted of a series of suspected Satanic ritual murders between 1998 and 2004.

+The group was active in the Eastern and North-Eastern periphery of the Milan metropolitan area, mostly in the Province of Varese.
+The persons involved in the group were Andrea "Isidon" Volpe, Nicola "Onussen" Sapone, Paolo "Ozzy" Leoni, Mario "Ferocity" Maccione, Pietro "Wedra" Guerrieri, Marco "Kill" Zampollo, Eros "Kaos" Monterosso, and Elisabetta Ballarin, who wasn't part of the group but was romantically tied to one of the members and was present to the scene of one of the murders.
 The slayings were called "one of the most shocking crimes in post-war Italy" by the BBC.